Eschatologue/CM_wiki/docs/player-chr/john.-godsmith.md

 - When you make a successful ranged attack with a thrown weapon using Strength, you can add your :fontawesome-solid-hand-fist: **Rage** Damage bonus to the attack's damage roll.

-The noble spirit of the Elk makes you extraordinarily swift.

-- While your :fontawesome-solid-hand-fist: **Rage** is active, your walking speed increases by 15 feet.

-- While your :fontawesome-solid-hand-fist: **Rage** is active, opportunity attack against you is made with a disadvantage and difficult terrain does not affect you.